A Harder-Narasimhan theory for Kisin modules: Introduction

-The study of canonical filtrations on finite flat (commutative) group schemes plays an important role in the theory of integral models of Shimura varieties.
-If $\cG$ is a finite flat group scheme over $\Spec \cO_K$ where $\cO_K$ is a complete discrete valuation ring, then perhaps the most well-known filtration is the connected-\'etale sequence
+Let $p$ be a prime number.
+The study of canonical filtrations on finite flat group schemes (commutative of order a power of $p$) plays an important role in the theory of integral models of Shimura varieties.
+If $\cG$ is a finite flat group scheme over $\Spec \cO_K$, where $\cO_K$ is a complete discrete valuation ring of residue characteristic $p$, then perhaps the most well-known filtration is the connected-\'etale sequence

 This sequence can be further refined by considering the largest subgroup scheme $\cG^{\mathrm{mult}} \subset \cG^0$ whose Cartier dual is \'etale (the multiplicative part).